-The dispensary is now only allowing collections between 10-12am and 2-4pm - due to the Coronavirus.
+The dispensary allows collections between 9-1pm and 2-6pm.
 You will need to wait outside.

 Help protect yourself and others from coronavirus.
 Learn more www.nhs.uk/coronavirus